Take Better Photos

 • A detailed course manual

-• Two sets of Strobist flash filters including CTO, half-CTO, quarter CTO, eigth CTO, CTB and half PlusGreen
+• A sets of Strobist flash filters including CTO, half-CTO, quarter CTO, eighth CTO, CTB, and half PlusGreen

-• Opportunities to try close-up equipment, lenses and flashes for Canon and Nikon users, and the latest Canon TTL PocketWizard (R) wireless triggering system
+• Opportunities to try close-up equipment for all camera brands, plus, lenses and flashes for Canon and Nikon users, and the latest Canon and Nikon TTL PocketWizard (R) wireless triggering system

 • After-course support - send us photos for evaluation, ideas and more

-We keep classes small - up to six people per course so everyone gets personal attention, but booking is essential.
-Call us on 3255 8811 or click here to book.
-You'll need to book at least a week in advance to be sure of getting your cheat cards customised to your camera model in time for the course.
+We keep classes small - up to six new people per course so everyone gets personal attention, but booking is essential.

 * Our two basic courses are "Capturing Joy" and "Travel and Landscape Photography".
 They lay the foundation for this Advanced DSLR photography course.
 See "What do I need to know already" below to work out if you would benefit from coming on the basic courses first.

 When and where are the workshops?
-This page lists the times, dates, venues, directions, parking details, and wheelchair accessibility of each workshop.
+This page lists the details of each workshop including their times, dates, venues, directions, parking details, and wheelchair accessibility.
 Workshops last 9 hours (a fresh sandwich lunch is provided, as well as snacks, fruit and cakes), and run from late morning into the evening so that we can practice a range of effects for sunset photography.

 What do I need to know already?
 We recommend that you come on our basic courses "Capturing Joy" and "Travel and Landscape Photography" before joining the advanced course.
 The basic courses lay the foundations for getting great photos without the jargon, and we offer discounts for booking all three courses together.
 But if you're already confident with lenses, shutter speeds, composition and the brightness control for your camera, you won't need to have come on the basic courses first.